Posted on September 30 2017

 Learning how to treat hip bursitis isn't as complicated as it sounds.
 Many people can experience hip bursitis relief with adjusting daily activities in a non-surgical manner.

 • Activity modification.
 One of the best ways to treat hip pain is to avoid the activities that worsen symptoms.
 These may include limiting high impact movements or squatting.
 If you are a runner or high

 impact athlete, consider taking your workout to the pool or an Alter G treadmill to reduce impact and weight bearing.
 Losing weight will also have a significant impact on relieving hip pain.

 • Non-steroidal anti-inflammatory drugs (NSAIDs) may relieve pain and control inflammation.
 Talk with your doctor about the NSAIDs you use.
 NSAIDs may have adverse side effects if you have certain medical conditions or take certain medications.

 • Assistive devices.
-Use of a walking cane (on the opposite side of involved hip) or crutches for a week or more when needed.
+Use of a walking cane (on the opposite side of involved hip) or crutches for a week or more to treat hip bursitis pain.

 • Physical therapy to increase hip strength and flexibility.
 You may do these exercises on your own, or a physical therapist may teach you how to stretch your hip muscles and use other treatments such as aquatic therapy, soft tissue massage, ice/heat with a compress (such as the ActiveWrap Hip Ice Wrap), and ultrasound.

 • Steroid injection.
 Injection of a corticosteroid along with a local anesthetic may also be helpful in relieving symptoms of hip bursitis.
 This is a simple and effective hip bursitis relief treatment that can be done in the doctor's office.
 It involves a single injection into the bursa.
 The injection may provide temporary (months) or permanent relief.
 If pain and inflammation return, another injection or two, given a few months apart, may be needed.
 It is important to limit the number of injections, as prolonged corticosteroid injections may damage the surrounding tissues.